cognitive-engineering-lab/mdbook-quiz/README.md

 [[questions]]
 type = "MultipleChoice"
-prompt.prompt = "What does it mean if a variable `x` is immutable?" prompt.choices = [
+prompt.prompt = "What does it mean if a variable `x` is immutable?" prompt.distractors = [
-  "`x` is stored in the immutable region of memory.", "After being defined, `x` can be changed at most once.", "`x` cannot be changed after being assigned to a value.", "You cannot create a reference to `x`."
+  "`x` is stored in the immutable region of memory.", "After being defined, `x` can be changed at most once.", "You cannot create a reference to `x`."
 ]
-answer.answer = 2
-context = """
+answer.answer = "`x` cannot be changed after being assigned to a value." context = """
 Immutable means "not mutable", or not changeable.
 """